Peter Guber: Author

-Guber's most recent book, Tell To Win - Connect, Persuade, and Triumph with the Hidden Power of Story, became a No. 1 bestseller in The New York Times, USA Today, The Wall Street Journal.
-Fortune magazine chose Tell To Win as one of their "5 Business Books You Can Really Use."
-Peter Guber's other books include Inside the Deep and the Los Angeles Times best-seller Shootout: Surviving Fame and (Mis)Fortune in Hollywood.
+Guber's most recent book, published in 2011, is Tell To Win - Connect, Persuade, and Triumph with the Hidden Power of Story, which became a No. 1 bestseller in The New York Times, USA Today, The Wall Street Journal.
+Fortune magazine chose Tell To Win as one of their "5 Business Books You Can Really Use".
+The book focuses on Guber's belief in the power of storytelling, and how this defines his role in the "emotional transportation business".

+Guber's other books include Inside the Deep and the Los Angeles Times best-seller Shootout: Surviving Fame and (Mis)Fortune in Hollywood.
 Guber authored a cover piece for the Harvard Business Review and op-ed pieces for The New York Times.

-Of Tell To Win, President Bill Clinton said “In TELL TO WIN, Peter Guber demonstrates that telling purposeful stories is the best way to persuade, motivate and convince who you want to do what you need.”
+Of Tell To Win, President Bill Clinton said "In TELL TO WIN, Peter Guber demonstrates that telling purposeful stories is the best way to persuade, motivate and convince who you want to do what you need."

-Robert A. Iger, former president and chief executive officer of The Walt Disney Company said “TELL TO WIN gives great insight into why good storytelling skills are essential for a successful leader.
-It's both an engaging read and a great practical guide on how to listen, prepare and marshal facts to tell the right kind of story to the right audience.”
+Robert A. Iger, former president and chief executive officer of The Walt Disney Company said "TELL TO WIN gives great insight into why good storytelling skills are essential for a successful leader.
+It's both an engaging read and a great practical guide on how to listen, prepare and marshal facts to tell the right kind of story to the right audience."

 Professor and regent of the University of California

-Peter Guber is a professor at the UCLA School of Theater, Film, Television and Digital Media and has been a member of the faculty for over 30 years, teaching courses on leadership, digital media, sports entertainment and business storytelling.
-He also teaches at UCLA's Anderson School of Management.
+Guber is a professor at the UCLA School of Theater, Film, and Television and has been a member of the faculty for over 40 years, teaching courses on leadership, digital media, sports entertainment and business storytelling.
+He also teaches at the UCLA Anderson School of Management.